Rio Pico Program

-PRG has been offering exceptional fly fishing trips to the Rio Pico region in combination with other PRG programs for over a dozen years.
-Rio Pico is perfectly suited for guests wanting to get away from it all and who might enjoy a lodging program with fewer luxuries.
-There is not a paved road in the entire region and anglers often have to ford rivers and open several gates on the way to remote fishing locations.
-PRG’s professional guides, some of them that grew up fishing the region, are well equipped to fish in the isolated region and all have rugged 4×4 trucks, inflatable rafts with custom-designed fishing frames, and years of experience in negotiating the terrain.
-Our Rio Pico fishing program combines quite possibly the best lake fishing in all of Patagonia with exciting spring creek and small stream fishing.
-Both rainbow and brown trout, averaging six pounds and exceeding twenty pounds, can be targeted on one of the area’s many productive lakes, and often times these “hogs” can be landed on large dry flies.
+PRG pioneered fly fishing in the Rio Pico region and offers the region’s top outfitted program.
+Rio Pico is perfectly suited for guests wanting to get away from it all and to enjoy Central Patagonia’s wildest and (arguably) most beautiful destination.
+There is not a paved road in the entire region and anglers often have to ford rivers and open locked gates to get to remote fishing locations.
+PRG’s professional guides are well equipped to fish in the isolated region and all have rugged 4×4 trucks, inflatable NRS rafts with custom-designed fishing frames, and years of experience in negotiating the terrain.
+Our Rio Pico fly fishing program offers an incredible variety of float and wade fishing opportunities, combining quite possibly the best lake fishing in all of Patagonia with exciting spring creek and small river fishing.